 Stress is a main contributor to suppressing our immune system.
 Keeping our thoughts and emotions positive and taking time to relax, staying active, getting outside everyday and sleeping well are so important to minimize stress.
 A positive attitude and optimistic outlook help to lower the negative effects of stress.

-Eating well & maintaining healthy weight is critical for supporting our immune system.
+Eating well & maintaining a healthy weight is critical for supporting our immune system.
 Vitamins C, A, E, B6 and B12 and minerals like iron and zinc are important for the maintenance of immune function, all of which can be found in fruits and veggies.
 According to the CDC, only 1 in 10 adults gets enough fruit/vegetables in their diets.
 Getting enough superfoods is critical for maintaining health and wellness.

 If you are not aware of this, please know, disease starts in the gut.
 Our gut is home to 70% of our immune system.
 Our gut has its own balance between good and bad bacteria.
 When we eat too much junk, we get an overgrowth of bad bacteria.
 Why?
 Because bad bacteria thrive on carbs, to include sugar.
 When this happens, our immune system is compromised.
 Also, when white blood cells, the defenders of the immune system, are exposed to high levels of sugar, their ability to fight bacteria, infection and disease is depleted.